StateArchivesOfNorthCarolina/tomes-tagger/docs/documentation.md

 It is written in Python.

-Its purpose is to:

-1. Create a "tagged" version of an [EAXS](http://www.history.ncdcr.gov/SHRAB/ar/emailpreservation/mail-account/mail-account_docs.html) file(s) - an XML schema for storing email account information.
+Its purpose is to create a "tagged" version of an [EAXS](http://www.history.ncdcr.gov/SHRAB/ar/emailpreservation/mail-account/mail-account_docs.html) file(s) - an XML schema for storing email account information.
-2. Package the original EAXS file(s) and the tagged EAXS file(s) into an Archival Information Package.

 The tagged version of the EAXS file is meant to contain email messages that have been tagged by Name Entity Recognition (NER) tools.

-The information package contents will contain not only the EAXS file(s), but also a [METS](http://www.loc.gov/standards/mets/mets-home.html) file, message attachments, statistical information, and other relevant data.
+It uses a modified version of the original EAXS format.

 ...

 **TOMES Tool**  is under active development by the [State Archives of North Carolina](http://archives.ncdcr.gov/) in conjunction with the [TOMES Project Team](https://www.ncdcr.gov/resources/records-management/tomes/team).
 Currently, it is not intended for use other than testing by the project team.

-## Dependencies
+# Dependencies

 TOMES Tool requires the following applications: